Jubilee Bunting…free crochet pattern

 Dress Me Up Bunting Free Pattern…

-Hey lovely people, I wanted to share this crochet pattern for this beautiful, understated bunting, which has a distinct vintage vibe.
-I’ve called it ‘dress me up bunting’ because the whole idea behind this bunting is that you can dress it up for different celebrations with add-on decorations and then re-dress it all over again…think crochet flowers, faux flowers, ribbons, buttons etc.
+Hey lovely people, I want to share this crochet pattern for a lovely bunting.
+It is beautiful and understated, with a distinct cottage-core vibe.
+I’ve called it ‘dress me up bunting’ because you can dress it up for different celebrations.
+Add-on decorations allow you to re-dress it all over again.
+Think crochet flowers, faux flowers, ribbons, buttons etc.

-I didn’t want to have to make bunting over and over again to fit themes and colour schemes, so I thought I’d make some pretty bunting flags which look great on their own and then I can dress the flags accordingly and temporarily, making them just about as versatile as they can be.
+I didn’t want to make bunting repeatedly to fit themes and color schemes.
+I thought I’d make some pretty bunting flags.
+These flags look great on their own.
+I can dress them accordingly and temporarily, making them extremely versatile.

 I think this bunting looks so pretty and I have had fun trying it out around the nest.
 I have strung them for now on some hessian garden twine by simply pulling the twine through a few stitches at the back of each flag.

 I really wanted to share the pattern with you, so keep reading if you are itching to make your own.
-The pattern is quick to make and would make a lovely gift for a crafty friend.
+The pattern is quick to make and would definitely elevate your home decor or would make a lovely gift for a crafty friend.
 The pattern is simple and ideal for beginners, using half treble crochet (UK) or half double crochet (US) and some decrease stitches.

 I already have plans to dress this bunting for the Queens Platinum Jubilee celebrations which are just a few weeks away now…so watch this space as I am currently hooking some Jubilee roses.